 and std::destroy_at()

-are simpler than and preferrable to using non-allocating placement new and manual destructor calls when those are needed.
+are simpler than and preferrable to placement new and destructor calls.

 To avoid the vulnerability or mitigate its ill effects, C++ software developers can: